NYU Alternative Breaks

 The staff at the NYU Student Health Center Travel Medicine are prepared to provide you with the latest health information and immunization services for your trip.
 The earlier you prepare for your trip abroad, the better.
 Please contact Travel Medicine as soon as you know that you are traveling to determine your travel health requirements.
 We advise you to schedule appointments 4-6 weeks in advance of your trip, if possible.
 To schedule your Travel Medicine appointment, please call the Student Health Center at 212-443-1188.

-Only fully matriculated students who are in good standing with the University and are not University faculty, staff, administrators, or alumni are able to participate in the Alternative Breaks Program.
+Only fully matriculated students who are in good standing with the University are able to participate in the Alternative Breaks Program.

 The Alternative Break program makes every effort to ensure that students with disabilities can participate successfully in Alternative Break programs.
 Please be aware that we cannot guarantee that facilities or support services will be available at each location in the same range and quality as on the NYU campus.
-We encourage students with disabilities to meet with staff at the Center for Student Life or the Moses Center for Students with Disabilities (CSD) to discuss accommodation needs and identify appropriate sites.
+We encourage students with disabilities to meet with staff at the Center for Student Life or the Moses Center for Student Accessibility to discuss accommodation needs and identify appropriate sites.

 Alternative Breaks were founded as an alternative to the typical spring break experience.
 Alcohol affects group dynamics, participant safety, the local community, the University, and the national alternative break student movement.
 As members of Break Away, we adhere to the 8 Quality Components, including alcohol free breaks.

 How do I pay for my Alternative Breaks Experience?